Bas-Maw-Dev/ruby_card_game_OOP/README.md

 # ruby_card_game_OOP
-coding a card type game with ruby to strengthen my OOP in the language
+Coding a card type game with ruby to strengthen my OOP in the language

+Ruby Version : ruby 3.1.2p20